Wilderness Advanced First Aid (WAFA)

 This course is delivered over 4 days with 36 to 40 hours of instructional and practice time.
 Evenings should be reserved for study and required assignments, averaging 1-2 hours per evening.
 Expect rescue scenarios with made-up victims and simulated wounds to prepare you for backcountry emergencies.

-Introduction/Registration; Systems Based Critical Thinking; Infection Control; Patient Assessment System; Circulatory & Respiratory Systems; Adult CPR; Basic Life Support
+Introduction/Registration; Systems Based Critical Thinking; Infection Control; Patient Assessment System; Circulatory & Respiratory Systems; CPR level C; Basic Life Support

 Quiz/Case Studies; Nervous System, Spine Management; Musculoskeletal Injuries; Lifts, Moves, and Extrications; Splints - Extremities; Patient Assessment Drills